fabianmoss/gamuth/musictheory/docs/source/index.rst

 * Lewin (1987). *Generalized Intervals and Transformations*.
 * Müller (2015). *Fundamentals of Music Processing*.
 * Straus (2005). *Introduction to Post-Tonal Theory*.

+What is new and unique about the approach taken here is that we take a computational perspective and implement all introduced concepts.
+This does not only provide us with sharp and unequivocal definitions, but also allows us to scale music theory up from the analysis of individual bars, sections, or pieces to that of entire repertoires and corpora!

 I recently also discovered `Music for Geeks and Nerds`_ by Pedro Kroger which looks very interesting.